How Mobile Internet is Changing Lives in Sierra Leone

 4th March 2014

 You can rarely escape the hot sun in Sierra Leone, nor can you escape Africell or Airtel advertisements.
-Both of the leading mobile telcos advertise their products on any surface possible, from billboards, to walls, to beach umbrellas, and of course, on football jerseys.
-While traveling through Freetown, you notice tiny mobile phone top up and charging stations at almost every corner.
+Both of the leading mobile telcos advertise their products on any surface possible, from billboards to walls, to beach umbrellas, and of course, on football jerseys.
+While travelling through Freetown, you notice tiny mobile phone top-up and charging stations at almost every corner.

 According to the Sierra Leone government, Internet penetration is at seven percent with mobile penetration at 40 percent.
 The country has leaped from the PC age directly to the mobile age.

 The growth in mobile and Internet access is changing the way organizations are marketing in Sierra Leone and also leading to new development opportunities for the country’s severely impoverished population.
 Sierra Leone is Africa’s poorest country, despite having one of the fastest-growing economies in the world.

 While in Sierra Leone, I led a digital marketing and web presence workshop with the YMCA of Sierra Leone (YSL).
 As part of the workshop, we talked about how YSL could build on a member-driven marketing campaign that Digital Giants had developed with the YMCA of Simcoe/Muskoka called MyY.ca.
 The campaign provided a platform for members and others to share the impact of the YMCA on their lives.

 With the YSL we brainstormed how they could adopt this web-based campaign to the mobile platform with more of a focus on pictures, and using text messaging and WhatsApp to communicate directly with members.

 Mobile platforms, just like other social media platforms, have multiple applications and use for one-to-one marketing – from providing life-saving information to mothers to sanitation to entertainment.
 They can foster and enable powerful two-way conversations between organizations and their audiences.